Inhakki/rogue/README.md

 ## Carousels

 Create a carousel based off of a set of predetermined markup.
-Assuming, you have your html in the DOM.
+Assuming, you have your html in the DOM and CSS set up correctly.
 You can do:

 ```javascript
 var carousel = new Rogue.Carousel({